 - How to set up Google alerts so you can track your business, yourself, or any other kind of stuff.
 [I went on Google Alerts and added my websites, my name, blog to novel deals, how to blog a novel, worldpress.org, The Teri Tome, and terischure.com.
 FYI: My g-mail account is now inundated with useless alerts, but don’t go by me.]

 - Understanding Web traffic.
-[Quick and easy: Concentrate on your Monthly Page Views and Unique Users.
-Hits are meaningless.]
+[Quick and easy: Concentrate on your Monthly Page Views, Visits, and Unique Users.]

 Back in 2014, I published my first novel titled Our Romantic Getaway, and while it makes some money, it’s a pittance compared to the number of hours over the five long years I spent writing it.

-I know..
-I need to market it, and I will.
+I know, I need to market it, and I will.
 I might even blog a few chapters of it.
-Call it avoidance behavior, but right now I’m busy with other mundane work stuff so the relaunch of Getaway will have to wait.

-In the midst of the mundane, I also just published a children’s book titled The Day It Snowed Popcorn, which I wrote back in 1970 at seventeen.
+In 2019, I was finally able to finish and publish my children’s book titled The Day It Snowed Popcorn, which I wrote back in 1970 at seventeen.
 It has already won an award and I am very excited about its future.

-And…I have a cookbook sitting on the back burner.
+And…I have the beginnings of a cookbook sitting on the back burner.
 [Pun intended.]

 But My Stolen Diaries has always been the bucket-novel I’ve dreamed nonstop of publishing.

-Plus, My Stolen Diaries seems like the perfect blog-a-novel project, mainly because of its event-based format.
+Plus, My Stolen Diaries seems like the perfect novel-on-a-blog project, mainly because of its diary format.

-And after much thought, I have decided my blog-a-novel should be officially called a Novelog.
+So, after much thought, I decided my novel-on-a-blog should be called a Novelog.